-Scooping up dirt, placing of seeds in pots, pouring water and much other; all takes fine motor strength and control.
-As kids garden develop essential motor skills which will help them to prosper in their academic skills, including writing, typing, and cutting.
+Scooping up dirt, placing of seeds in pots, pouring water, and using a garden hose all take fine motor strength and control.
+As kids garden, they develop essential motor skills which will help them to prosper in their academic skills, including writing, typing, and cutting.

-For those who gardens often, understands organizing and planning of a garden can at times be time-consuming and to somewhat in an art form.
+Those who garden often tend to understand that organizing and planning a garden can at times be time-consuming and somewhat an art form.
 For instance, preparing the front yard landscaping, knowing which flowers will bloom at what time of the year, the duration in which the seed will take to turn to a vegetable and when to get some fertilizers for the vegetable garden.
 Involving children in this process will foster their planning skills and how to solve problem swiftly.
 Also, it enhances their organizational strategies that can be carried over their facet of life!

-The art of gardening is a wonderful start into a world of science, especially biology, chemistry, and botany.
+The art of gardening is a wonderful start into a world of science, especially Biology, Chemistry, and Botany.
 When kids scatter their first seeds, they become more curious on what might happen next.
 Also, the kids can make their hypothesis as they monitor the progress of plant each day.
 And without kids realizing, they’re learning the basic scientific steps.
-As the kids get older new things are introducing, and learning takes on, even on effects of water and sunlight over the plant.
-More to that, they now learn which plants needs sunlight, and those need less water for it to grow along.
+As the kids get older new things are introduced and learning takes on.. for example, the kids learn about the long-term effects of water and sunlight on the plant.
+More than that, they now learn which plants need sunlight and which need less water to grow well.
 Gardening offers an excellent science lesson just right at home!

-When I started the gardening process along with my kids, it has apparently become important on how to be patience.
-Preschoolers are used on immediate gratification; and yet gardening is adequately a slow process.
+When I started the gardening process along with my kids, they began to learn the importance of patience.
+Preschoolers are used on immediate gratification; and yet gardening is a pretty slow process.
 And through this, kids learn to be patient while waiting for their vegetables and flowers to grow.
-Actually, the waiting makes the moment of the vegetables and flower sprouts even more exciting!
+Actually, the waiting makes the moment of the vegetables and flowers sprouting even more exciting!

-According to a recent study conducted, many kids love to garden with their moms.
+According to a recent study, many kids love to garden with their moms.
 In fact, it’s often a spring tradition.
 This shows not only the bonding effect but parents and kids can work together in deciding what vegetables and flowers to plant and a place to plant.
-Families can then share the fruits of their struggle by making the food from the vegetables they had earlier grown.
+Families can then share the fruits of their labor by cooking together with the vegetables they had earlier grown.

 Are there other benefits that you have found to gardening with kids?